Current Travel Restriction Guidelines and Processes

 - Online Conference and Workshop Registrations

-- If travel is booked through Concur or Anthony Travel, the T card will be temporarily available to support the trip information included in the travel waiver.
+- If travel is booked through Concur or the University's travel agency, the T card will be temporarily available to support the trip information.

-The T card is the University's preferred payment method for travel expenses, and Concur or Anthony Travel are the preferred methods to book reservations because they provide a number of benefits to the traveler.
+The T card is the University's preferred payment method for travel expenses, and Concur or the University's travel contracted agency are the preferred methods to book reservations because they provide a number of benefits to the traveler.

 - Non-refundable/transferable airline tickets will not be reimbursed by Purdue if the flight is canceled.